-Hop on the free Wolfe Island ferry and you’ll sail past Garden Island.
+Hop on the free Wolfe Island ferry, and you’ll sail past Garden Island.
 Today it’s quiet and contains a few summer cottages; in the 1800s it was a humming shipbuilding community that helped power the region’s economy.
 People have built the past right into the limestone, the shoreline, and the street grid, rather than tucking it away in a display case.

 A Glimpse into the Limestone City’s Allure